Ledger Nano S Plus Review – 3 Years of Use (2026)

 The Nano S Plus supports 5,500+ cryptocurrencies, including:

-App capacity is up to 100 apps, enough for most users with multi-chain portfolios.
-You can check the full list of the supported coins and tokens here.
+App capacity is up good supporting many apps, enough for most users with multi-chain portfolios.

 The Ledger Live app unlocks full wallet functionality, including: